Handoo464/Deploy-applications-to-EC2-with-AWS-CodePipeline/content/_index.md

 chapter : false
 ---

-# Deploy applications to EC2 with AWS CodePipeline

 Many organizations and companies have turned to DevOps practices, a combination of philosophies, practices, and cultural tools to increase your organization’s ability to deliver applications and services at high speed. ; for example, develop and improve products at a faster rate than organizations using traditional software development and infrastructure management processes.

 ![S3 bucket](https://000023.awsstudygroup.com/images/1.1-s3/0008.png?featherlight=false&width=90pc)